William Pitt Ballinger

-William Pitt Ballinger (September 25, 1825 – January 20, 1888) was a Texas lawyer and statesman.
+William Pitt Ballinger (September 25, 1825 – January 20, 1888) was an American lawyer and statesman in Texas.
 He had a significant impact on the development of Texas realty and railroad law.
 He originally supported the Confederacy during the Civil War.
-He was instrumental, following the war, in the reconstruction in Texas, the emancipation of black slaves, and the industrial development of the South.
+Following the war, he was instrumental in the reconstruction in Texas, the emancipation of black slaves, and the industrial development of the South.